BenaData/sql-for-aspiring-analysts/README.md

-# MySQL-scripts
+# sql-for-aspiring-analysts
-These are MySQL scripts used in different projects
+This is a step by step MySQL blueprint for aspiring data analysts analysts